microsoft/MixedRealityToolkit-Unity/External/HoloToolkit/Sharing/DocSource/MDFiles/SharingUnityDocs.md

 		public SyncFloat FloatValue;
 	}

-Any SyncPrimitive tagged with the [SyncData] attribute will automatically be added to the data model and synced in the current HoloToolkit.Sharing session.
+Any SyncPrimitive tagged with the [SyncData] attribute will automatically be added to the data model and synced in the current MixedRealityToolkit.Sharing session.